triSYCL/sycl/sycl/doc/GettingStartedAIE.md

   $ISYCL_BIN_DIR/clang++ -std=c++20 -target aarch64-linux-gnu -mcpu=cortex-a72 \
     --sysroot /net/xsjsycl41/srv/Ubuntu-19.04/arm64-root-server-rw-tmp \
     `pkg-config gtkmm-3.0 --cflags` `pkg-config gtkmm-3.0 --libs` \
-    -I/ACAP++/acappp/include  hello_world.cpp
+    -I/AIE++/acappp/include  hello_world.cpp
 ```

-### Cross-compilation for ACAP PS/AI Engine execution
+### Cross-compilation for AIE PS/AI Engine execution

 This is the only compilation command that requires the SYCL device compiler.
 As the intent is to compile all of the kernels for the device to be offloaded,
 and the rest for the host.

-From a SYCL perspective the ACAP PS is the host device that will offload to
+From a SYCL perspective the AIE PS is the host device that will offload to
-the other elements of the ACAP architecture.
-The device in this case is the ACAP
+the other elements of the AIE architecture.
+The device in this case is the AIE
 AI Engine cores.

 Create a script called make.sh containing